code4geoai/pythonic/book/PartI/Expressions.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 # Expressions

 Let's start with some basic expressions.
-To execute the code online you can open the file in google colab by clicking the button.
+To execute the code online you can open the file in google colab by clicking the colab button below or rocket button above.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/code4geoai/pythonic/blob/main/book/PartI/Expressions.ipynb)

 <!-- #endregion -->

-### How to execute the code
+## How to execute the code
 When you open the file in colab and select the cell having code and press Ctl/Command + Enter.
 The code will be executed and you will see the output below the cell.
 Lets try some basic arithmetic expressions.

 ```python